-We will be subject to federal income tax if we are classified as a corporation and not as a partnership for federal income tax purposes.
+We will be subject to federal income tax and possibly certain state corporate income or franchise taxes if we are classified as a corporation and not as a partnership for federal income tax purposes.

 As stated above, we have not requested, and will not request, any ruling from the IRS as to our status as a partnership for federal income tax purposes.
 If the IRS were to challenge our federal income tax status, such a challenge could result in an audit of our unitholders' tax returns and adjustments to items on their tax returns that are unrelated to their ownership of our common units.
 In addition, our unitholders would bear the cost of any expenses incurred in connection with an examination of their personal tax returns.